waikato-datamining/docker-for-data-scientists/docs/dockerfile.md

 docker run --gpus=all -v `pwd`:/opt/local -it pytorchtest
 ```

-Once the prompt appears, you can execute our `test.py` script:
+Once the prompt appears, you can execute the `test.py` script:

 ```
 root@5e2245aa020a:/opt/test# python test.py